eekaiboon/cb-event-forwarder/README.md

 ## Subscribed Events
-The 4.0 event forwarder subcribes to `all-events` by default though the user can specify explicity options for which events to listen to as so:
+The 4.0 event forwarder subcribes to `all-events` by default though the user can specify explicit options for which events to listen to as so:
 (within each individual input element)
 event_map:
     events_watchlist: